BuildOnViction/gitbook/general/how-to-connect-to-tomochain-network/metamask.md

 ---
-description: This guide shows how to connect Metamask to the TomoChain Mainnet.
+description: This guide shows how to connect Metamask to the Viction Mainnet.
 ---

 # Metamask